Birds

 Kookaburra on a chestnut branch

 In autumn into winter there are flocks of currawongs, big magpie-like birds with white patches on their tails.
 These feed high but often fly low between the trees.
 They have a very pretty song as well.
 Currawongs and blackbirds often drink from the bird bath outside the west window.
+They are the most aggresive birds in the garden and will attack smaller birds.

 In autumn, with the cockatoos, currawongs and magpies all singing together, it sounds like a bird symphony orchestra!